 and stamped heart, making them slightly off centred and overlapped.

-the next sized down heart framelit, cut a Real Red heart out.
+the next sized down heart framelit (die), cut a Real Red heart out.
 Run the

-red heart through your Big Shot with the embossing folder.
+red heart through your Die Cutting and Embossing Machine with the embossing folder.
 Adhere this

 to the front of your designer series paper heart.

-- Cut out a bow from scraps of the Cherry Cobbler cardstock using the Wonderful Wreath bow framelit.
+- Cut out a bow from scraps of the Cherry Cobbler cardstock using the Wonderful Wreath bow framelit (die).

-- Stamp your sentiment on a scrap of Whisper White cardstock then cut it out using a Bitty Banner framelit.
+- Stamp your sentiment on a scrap of Basic White cardstock then cut it out using a Bitty Banner framelit (die).

 - Adhere your bow and sentiment to the embossed heart, popping up the sentiment banner with Stampin' Dimensionals.